-Douglas Mercer is honored for extensive contributions to the design and development of analog-digital converters and high performance electronics.
+Douglas Mercer has made extensive contributions to the design and development of analog-digital converters and high performance electronics.
 It is virtually impossible to make a cell phone call without encountering something of his design.

 Douglas Mercer received the B.S.E.E degree from Rensselaer Polytechnic Institute, in 1977.
 He has 40 years of experience in the linear IC industry, 32 in the design and development of high resolution and high speed data converter products.
-Since joining Analog Devices in 1977 he has contributed directly or indirectly to more than 30 commercial products with many industry firsts.
-The first single supply microprocessor compatible DAC.
-The first 12 bit monolithic ADC to achieve greater than 1 MSPS.
+Since joining Analog Devices in 1977 he has contributed directly or indirectly to more than 30 commercial products with many industry firsts, including the first single supply microprocessor compatible DAC and the first 12 bit monolithic ADC to achieve greater than 1 MSPS.
 He was the founding technical contributor to the development of the TxDAC® family of DACs designed specifically for communications transmit applications.

 He holds 13 US patents.
 A member of the IEEE from 1979 to 2009, he has authored or co-authored peer reviewed and invited papers at multiple IEEE conferences (ISSCC, CICC, BCTM, and Low Power Symposium) and in the IEEE Journal of Solid State Circuits.